Linear equation: Linear function

 This defines a function.
 The graph of this function is a line with slope $-\frac ab$ and y-intercept $-\frac cb.$ The functions whose graph is a line are generally called linear functions in the context of calculus.
 However, in linear algebra, a linear function is a function that maps a sum to the sum of the images of the summands.
 So, for this definition, the above function is linear only when c = 0, that is when the line passes through the origin.
-For avoiding confusion, the functions whose graph is an arbitrary line are often called affine functions.
+To avoid confusion, the functions whose graph is an arbitrary line are often called affine functions, and the linear functions such that c = 0 are often called linear maps.